-* including assessable income, fringe benefits and super contributions.
+* including assessable income, fringe benefits and reportable super contributions.

 You may be eligible for a co-contribution if you:

-- Make an after-tax contribution in the current financial year (salary sacrifice contributions are made before-tax and don’t count towards the co-contribution)
+- Make an after-tax contribution in the current financial year for which you havn't claimed a tax deduction.
+(Salary sacrifice contributions are made before-tax and don’t count towards the co-contribution)

 - Earn 10% or more of your income from eligible employment, running a business, or both

-- Are a permanent resident aged under 71 at the end of the financial year in which you make a payment
+- Are a permanent resident of Australia (aged under 71 at the end of the financial year in which you make a payment) or a citizen of New Zealand

 - Lodge a tax return for the previous financial year.